Brill-Noether theory for cyclic covers: Preliminaries

 There are two forgetful maps (which are morphisms of schemes) $\adm \to\Mg$ and $\adm \to\Mtg$ that map the isomorphism class of an admissible $\Z_n$-cover $p:\tC\to C$ to the isomorphism class of $C$ or $\tC$.
 Our proof only needs the map $\adm \to\Mtg$.\\

 The crucial point of this very brief review is that one obtains the following commutative diagram

-where $\twoheadrightarrow $ is a surjective morphism and $\hookrightarrow$ an inclusion.
+where $\twoheadrightarrow $ is a surjective morphism (as mentined above, the bottom map actually is a bijection) and $\hookrightarrow$ an inclusion.
 This is implicit in the discussion of \cite{cefs}, combining the results of Section 1.2 and Section 1.3 (generalizing from n prime to arbitrary natural numbers $n$; for arbitrary $n$ there are additional singularities due to the factorization).
 This diagram is essential for our proof.
 On the left hand side we have irreducibility due to \cite{dm}, via stacks, and in the middle we have a geometric description which will fit with the theory of limit linear series in the following section.